LemurGeek/frogger-18/README.md

 This is a frogger clone built in C with SDL2.

 ## Backstory
 This project was created when I was learning to program back in 2018.
-I really enjoyed coding this frogger clone, although it's coded like crap (sorry lol), but this project made me feel in love with coding and because of that I have a big appreciation for this project.
+I really enjoyed coding this frogger clone, although it's coded like crap (sorry lol), but this project made me fell in love with coding and because of that I have a big appreciation for this project.

 ## Getting Started
 Use a linux distribution, or WSL (Windows Subsystem for Linux).